 Similar schemes of counting have previously been used by Hammersley \cite{hammer} and Knuth \cite{knuth} in other settings.
 Recently, this scheme has been used by Rasmussen for approximating the permanent of a $(0$-$1)$ matrix \cite{ras}, and later for approximately counting cliques in a graph \cite{ras1}.
 A variant of this scheme has also been used by the authors to provide a near linear-time algorithm for counting perfect matchings in random graphs \cite{shiva,shiva1}.
 This is however the first generalization of this simple idea to the general problem of counting graph embeddings.
 Another nice feature of such schemes is that they also seem to work well in practice~\cite{piotr}.

 Our randomized algorithm will try to embed $H$ into $G$.
 If the algorithm succeeds in finding an embedding of $H$ in $G$, it outputs the inverse probability of finding this embedding.
-The interesting question here is not only to ensure that each embedding of $H$ in $G$ has a positive probability of being found but also to pick each embedding with approximately equal probability to obtain a low variance.
-For this purpose, the algorithm considers an increasing subsequence of subgraphs $\bar{H}_1 \subset \bar{H}_2 \subset \dots \subset \bar{H}_{\ell} =H$ of $H$.
-The algorithm starts by randomly picking an embedding of $\bar{H}_1$ in $G$, then randomly an embedding of $\bar{H}_2$ in $G$ containing the embedding of $\bar{H}_1$ and so on.
+The challenging task here is not only to ensure that each embedding of $H$ in $G$ has a positive probability of being found but also to pick each embedding with approximately equal probability to obtain a low variance.
+For this purpose, the algorithm considers an increasing sequence of subgraphs $\bar{H}_1 \subset \bar{H}_2 \subset \dots \subset \bar{H}_{\ell} =H$ of $H$.
+The algorithm starts by randomly picking an embedding of $\bar{H}_1$ into $G$, then randomly an embedding of $\bar{H}_2$ into $G$ containing the embedding of $\bar{H}_1$ and so on.
 It is for defining the increasing sequence of subgraphs that our decomposition is useful.

 The algorithm is always an unbiased estimator for $C_H(G)$.
-The decomposition provides a natural sufficient condition for the class of algorithms based on the principle of the function Count to be an unbiased estimator.
+The decomposition provides a natural sufficient condition for the class of algorithms based on the principle of the Algorithm Count to be an unbiased estimator.
 Additionally, if the base graph is a random graph from $\mathcal{G}(n,p)$ with constant $p$ and if the template graph has an ordered bipartite decomposition of bounded width, we show that the algorithm is an fpras.
 The interesting case of the result is when $p=1/2$.
 Since the $\mathcal{G}(n,1/2)$ model assigns a uniform distribution over all graphs of $n$ given vertices, an fpras (when the base graph is from $\mathcal{G}(n,1/2)$) can be interpreted as an fpras for almost all base graphs.
 This result is quite powerful because now to prove that the number of copies of a template graph can be well-approximated for most graphs $G$, one just needs to show that the template graph has an ordered bipartite decomposition of bounded width.